sndnv/stasis/deployment/production/README.md

 > Make sure to create cryptographically strong keys!
 The provided examples are not meant to be used in production and are
 > generated with testing performance in mind.

+### DNS records and service names

+By default, the compose file configures all services to have `.stasis.internal` as a suffix for their names.
+However, these names will only work as part of the containerized network.
+To make things work outside of that network, there are several options:

+* Update your DNS records - update whatever approach you have for DNS resolution to point the various `<name>.stasis.internal` names to the correct IP addresses/ports
+* Update the compose configuration - instead of using the `.stasis.internal` suffix, update the names to fit the setup that you have or want;
+* Use localhost exclusively - replace all `<name>.stasis.internal` references with `localhost`; this will make the services accessible only locally

+> After setting up proper DNS resolution, you might have to remove the network aliases defined in the compose file!

+> Always make sure to update the redirect URIs when changing the names (see below).

 ### Configuring Cross-Origin Resource Sharing (CORS)